-The word Government can be defined as the process or system of controlling a country, state, municipality, city, or other political entity.
-When we say a political party or ruler is in control of the government of a country, we simply mean, that that political party or person is controlling the system of running the country.
-Also keep in mind that you will not find such terms as "Fascism", "Communism", or "Socialism" listed herein, as these are not distinct governance systems that cannot be better classified otherwise, and the latter two are in fact more so related to economic systems than politics.
+A government is a system of organization that has control over a country, state, municipality, city, or other political entity.
+When we say a political party or ruler is in control of the government of a country, we simply mean, that that political party or person is in control of the institutions of power.

-Autocracy is a type of Government in which the power to govern is held by a single ruler.
-Autocracy’s subdivisions are Dictatorship, Absolute Monarchy, and Constitutional Monarchy.
-Dictatorship’is where one individual gains power, generally through force, and everyone has to follow his decisions, for example, Adolf Hitler (Germany and Fidel Castro (Cuba.
-Absolute Monarchy is where the highest power is vested in the hands of a monarch who rules the state, usually for life and by inheritance.
-The monarch in such cases can make all the decisions without approval or advice from anyone.
-On the other hand, the powers of a Constitutional Monarch are restricted by a constitution, parliament, or even by custom.
-Generally, such monarchs have ceremonial roles only.
-In modern times, many countries, such as Belgium, Great Britain, and Denmark, have moved away from absolute monarchy in favor of moving towards a constitutional monarchy.
+Autocracy can be sub-divided into several categories including dictatorship, absolute monarchy, and constitutional monarchy.
+A dictatorship refers to one individual holding power, generally through force, for example, Adolf Hitler (Germany) and Fidel Castro (Cuba).
+An absolute monarchy is where the highest power is vested in the hands of a monarch who rules the state, usually ascends into power by inheritance and holds this position for life.
+The monarch in many cases has supreme authority and can make decisions without approval or counsel of anyone.
+On the other hand, the powers of a constitutional monarch are restricted by a constitution, parliament, or even by custom.
+Generally, such monarchs have ceremonial roles rather than enforceable.
+In modern times, many countries, such as Belgium, Great Britain, and Denmark, have moved away from absolute monarchy in favor of a constitutional monarchy.

-Democracy is a government carried out by the ‘representatives’ who are elected by the people.
-It has two main flavors, namely Presidential and Parliamentary democracies.
-For example, in this light the United States could be said to be a Presidential Democracy, and Canada a Parliamentary Democracy.
-Democracy is usually practiced in the form of a Republic, in which people’s elected deputies (in the form of proxies or representatives), and not the people themselves, form and shape and implement the government and its functions.
-Less commonly seen, a pure democracy or direct democracy would involve deciding manners by way of popular vote and referendum directly without the use of representatives.
-Certain ancient Greek city-states carried out direct democracy to great extents, as do such modern practices as referendums, and the system long seen in Switzerland where in many cases citizens are given a more powerful vote than in any other place in the world.
+Democracy is a system of government in which representatives are elected by the people to make decisions on their behalf.
+It has two main sub-types: presidential and parliamentary systems.
+For example, the United States of America could be said to be a presidential system, and the United Kingdom, a parliamentary system.
+Democracy is usually practiced in the form of a republic, in which people’s elected deputies (proxies or representatives), rather than the people themselves, form, shape and implement the government and its functions.
+Less commonly seen are pure or direct democracies which involve deciding matters by way of popular vote or referendum, without the use of representatives.
+Examples can be found in certain ancient Roman city-states that established a form of direct democracy, but nowadays, practices such as referendums are more widely used.
+Finally, Switzerland has established a long-standing voting system where, in many cases, citizens are thought to have a more powerful vote than democracy in the world.

-Oligarchy is also known as a government ran by the few.
+Oligarchy is also known as a government by the few.
 The term is derived from the Greek words for "few ruling in command".
-In this form of government; power effectively resides with a small group of individuals whose authority is generally based on wealth-based, intellectual, family, military, or religious hegemony.
+In this form of government, power effectively resides with a small group of individuals whose authority is generally based in wealth, family or military ties, or religious hegemony.

 Distribution of Power

-A Unitary government is when all of the governing power resides with the central government, and which does not share power with any other entity (such as a province or state).
-However, the central government delegates authority to sub-national units, and sends the policy decisions down for implementation.
+A unitary government refers to a system where the governing power resides with the central government.
+In this system, the central government does not share or devolve power to any other entity (such as a province or state).
+However, the central government can delegate authority to sub-national units, and sends the policy decisions down for implementation.
 Examples of this in contemporary times include Afghanistan, Bolivia, Cuba, France, Spain, and the United Kingdom.

-Federal government is a form of government in which power is divided between a central (Federal) authority and a number of constituent regions (such as states, provinces, or colonies) so that each constituent retains some management of its own matters.
+Federal government is a form of government in which power is divided between a central (federal) authority and a number of constituent regions (such as states or provinces) so that each constituent retains some control of its own region.
 This system is characterized by a strong central body and relatively weaker regional bodies.
-Present-day examples include Australia, Belgium, Brazil, Germany, India, Mexico, and Venezuela.
+Present-day examples include the United States, Canada, Australia, Belgium, Brazil, Germany, India, Mexico, and Venezuela.

-Another unique form of governance (or lack thereof) is that of an "anarchy".
-In an anrachy, there is no hierarchy, and all domestic matters and social affairs are carried out voluntarily by the people.
-However, whether this theory would work in large-scale practice remains to be seen.
+A system of government is often thought of in relation to its opposite, anarchy.
+In the state anarchy, there is no hierarchy, and all domestic matters and social affairs are carried out voluntarily by the people.
+However, whether anarchy remians theoretical and whether this system of organisation would work on a large-scale remains to be seen.

 Why Governments Are Important

-Simply stated, without any process of governing society, it would be virtually impossible for a country to have any trade, commerce, healthcare, research, social welfare, and educational activities.
-When there is no government or process of regulating interaction among people, the civilized society will crumble, and only the powerful will survive, though these two may be subjected to violence and theft.
-Therefore, a government is needed to establish justice, protect human rights, and ensure and foster human development.
+Simply stated, without any process of governing society, it would be virtually impossible for a country to trade, enact policies that help its citizens in cluding healthcare, social welfare, and education.
+The absence government or regulation of society, society is thought to breakdown.
+Therefore, a government is needed to ensure justice, protect human rights, and ensure and foster human development.